Optimize your one-on-one meetings with Notion 1-1 template for effective performance reviews and coaching sessions

 Check out Notion's new template marketplace and find the perfect template for your needs!

-How to Use a Notion 1-1 Template for Conducting Effective One-on-one Meetings, Performance Reviews, or Coaching Sessions
+How to Use a Notion 1-1 Template for Effective One-on-one Meetings, Performance Reviews, or Coaching Sessions

 One of the most valuable tools in a manager's arsenal is a well-structured one-on-one meeting.
-These meetings provide an opportunity for open communication, feedback, and coaching, leading to improved performance and employee satisfaction.
-Notion, a versatile productivity tool, offers a 1-1 template that can significantly streamline and enhance these sessions.
+These meetings provide an opportunity for open communication, feedback, and coaching, leading to improved performance and higher employee satisfaction.
+Notion—a versatile productivity tool—offers a powerful 1-1 template that can streamline and enhance these sessions with modern features and integrations.

 Why Use a Notion 1-1 Template?

-Using a dedicated template for one-on-one meetings, performance reviews, or coaching sessions in Notion brings numerous benefits to both managers and employees:
+Using a dedicated template for one-on-one meetings, performance reviews, or coaching sessions in Notion offers numerous benefits for both managers and employees:

-1. Organized Documentation: A Notion 1-1 template keeps all relevant information—including talking points, action items, goals, and feedback—organized in one place.
-This eliminates the need for scattered notes or using multiple tools.
+1. Organized Documentation: Keep all relevant information—including talking points, action items, goals, and feedback—organized in one place.
+This eliminates the need for scattered notes or multiple tools.

-2. Efficiency and Preparedness: With a template, you can pre-fill the meeting agenda and set a clear structure ahead of time, ensuring all necessary topics are covered.
-This allows participants to come prepared, making meetings more productive and focused.
+2. Efficiency and Preparedness: Pre-fill the meeting agenda and set a clear structure ahead of time.
+This ensures that all necessary topics are covered and helps both parties come prepared.

-3. Consistency: Using the same template across all meetings establishes a consistent framework for discussion, evaluation, and follow-up.
-This consistency helps track progress, identify patterns, and maintain fairness.
+3. Consistency: A standardized template establishes a consistent framework for discussions, evaluations, and follow-up actions.
+This consistency makes it easier to track progress and maintain fairness over time.

-4. Long-Term Tracking: The template creates a historical record of past meetings, making it easier to refer back to previous discussions, notes, and action items.
-Long-term tracking promotes accountability and provides a clear timeline of an employee's growth.
+4. Long-Term Tracking: Maintain a historical record of past meetings, complete with notes and action items.
+This provides a clear timeline of an employee’s growth and fosters accountability.

 Setting Up the Notion 1-1 Template

-1. Create a New Page: Start by creating a new page in your Notion workspace dedicated to one-on-one meetings.
-Give it a clear and descriptive title, such as "One-on-one Meetings with Team Members."
+1. Create a New Page: Start by creating a new page in your Notion workspace specifically dedicated to one-on-one meetings.
+Title it clearly, for example, "One-on-one Meetings with Team Members."

-3. Customize the Template: Tailor the template to your specific needs.
-Include elements such as agenda sections, discussion topics, goals, feedback forms, and action item trackers.
-Leverage Notion's advanced features like embedded databases, timeline views, and real-time collaboration.
-In addition, you can integrate tools via Notion’s API or embed content such as Google Docs or other productivity widgets that fit your workflow.
+3. Customize the Template: Tailor the template to your needs.
+Include agenda sections, discussion topics, goals, feedback areas, and action item trackers.
+Leverage advanced Notion features such as embedded databases, timeline views, and real-time collaboration.
+You can also integrate Notion AI for generating meeting summaries or insights, plus connect external tools through Notion’s API or embed content like Google Docs to support your workflow.

 Conducting One-on-one Meetings, Performance Reviews, or Coaching Sessions

-Now that your Notion 1-1 template is set up, follow these steps for effective sessions:
+Now that your Notion 1-1 template is set up, follow these steps to run effective sessions:

-1. Prepare Ahead of Time: Review notes and past action items to stay up-to-date on your team member's progress.
-Use the template to add talking points and agenda items specific to each session.
-Consider using shortcuts like Ctrl + A to quickly select and update content.
+1. Prepare Ahead of Time: Review previous notes and action items to stay updated on each team member’s progress.
+Use the template to add talking points and agenda items specific to the session.
+Shortcuts like Ctrl + A can help you quickly select and update content.

-2. Share the Template: Provide your team members with access to the template before the meeting.
-This gives them the opportunity to review the agenda and prepare their own talking points or questions.
+2. Share the Template: Provide team members with access to the template before the meeting.
+This allows them to review the agenda and prepare any questions or discussion points.

-3. Open the Template During the Meeting: Keep the Notion template open during the session to take live notes, discuss agenda items, and record new action items or commitments.
-This practice encourages transparency, collaboration, and accountability.
+3. Open the Template During the Meeting: Keep the Notion page open during the session to take live notes, discuss agenda items, and record new commitments.
+This habit encourages transparency and collaboration.

 4. Document Key Discussion Points: Capture the main discussion points, decisions, and feedback in real-time.
-Use bullet points or numbered lists to keep the information concise and easily digestible for future reference.
+Use bullet points or numbered lists to keep information concise and easily digestible for future review.

-5. Assign Action Items: Clearly outline any action items, deadlines, and individuals responsible for each task within the template.
-Notion lets you assign tasks, set due dates, and track progress with checkboxes or kanban boards.
+5. Assign Action Items: Clearly outline action items, deadlines, and responsibilities right within the template.
+Notion’s task assignment features let you set due dates and track progress using checkboxes or kanban boards.

-6. Provide Feedback: Utilize dedicated sections for feedback in your template.
-Be specific and constructive, highlighting both strengths and areas for improvement to foster growth and development.
+6. Provide Constructive Feedback: Use dedicated sections in your template for feedback.
+Be specific, constructive, and highlight both strengths and areas for improvement to foster continuous growth.

-7. Follow Up and Review: After the session, update the template with any additional notes or reflections.
-Share a summary of the meeting, including action items, with the team member to ensure alignment and provide opportunities for further questions or clarifications.
+7. Follow Up and Review: After the session, update the template with any additional notes, and share a summary of the meeting—including action items—with your team member.
+This follow-up helps ensure alignment and opens opportunities for further clarification.

-By consistently using the Notion 1-1 template, you create a structured, collaborative, and efficient environment for one-on-one meetings, performance reviews, or coaching sessions.
-This ultimately leads to improved communication, increased employee engagement, and better overall outcomes.
+By consistently using the Notion 1-1 template, you create a structured, collaborative, and efficient environment for meetings, performance reviews, and coaching sessions.
+This ultimately improves communication, increases employee engagement, and drives better overall outcomes.

 Did this page help you?